 - Access to Hugo House readings and performances

 - Professional development consultation from working writers, agents, and more.

 - The development and presentation of new work

-- Projects that will be completed in one year, from October to September
+- Projects that will be completed within one year, from September to August

 - Works not previously published and/or produced (excluding excerpts or individual poems or stories that are part of a larger project)

 - Works of writing, including, but not limited to, poetry, fiction, nonfiction, plays, translation, graphic novels and comics, and multimedia and cross-disciplinary works